-How Iron Maiden Rebuilt Classic Lineup for ‘Brave New World’
+How Iron Maiden Rebuilt the Classic Lineup for ‘Brave New World’

 Officially the band’s 12th studio album, Brave New World marked the return of both vocalist Bruce Dickinson and guitarist Adrian Smith.
 They paired again with guitarists Dave Murray and Janick Gers, drummer Nicko McBrain and bassist/ringleader Steve Harris after a decade of separation during which Iron Maiden had soldiered on with two poorly received projects fronted by singer Blaze Bayley.

 This newfangled, three-guitar front line proved itself roadworthy throughout the second half of 1999 on what was dubbed Ed Hunter Tour, and increased attendance hinted at fans' newfound interest in another Iron Maiden album.
 On May 29, 2000, it arrived, with a title that referenced the future but content that seemed to turn back the clock – resurrecting many of the band's legacy-building sonic hallmarks.

 In fact, Brave New World songs like “The Mercenary,” “Dream of Mirrors,” and “The Nomad,” had actually been sketched out during the waning days of the Blaze era, but the remaining material saw an intense level of collaboration between all band members save for McBrain.